Make-School-Courses/CS-2.2-Graphs-Recursion/README.md

 - The incident will be added to your permanent record at Make School and you may be placed on a Participation Improvement Plan (PIP).

 For subsequent offenses, more serious consequences may be considered.
 For more information, please see [Make School's academic honesty policy](https://make.sc/academic-honesty-policy).

-## Class Recordings

-Recordings of the course video lectures can be found in [this shared Google Drive folder](https://drive.google.com/drive/u/0/folders/1AGfMCI75bF2JWzEFjIBoxnJSNv8H0bWu).
-Please do not share these files outside of Make School.

 ## Resources